Kikobeats/js-mythbusters/v8-tips/float-number.md

 var j = 4.2 // this is a double-precision floating point number (float).
 ```

-If you actually don't need the extra of information, avoid it.
+If you don't need the extra information, avoid it.